 Day 2: Medical research from the frontline

-Day 2 of the MSF Scientific Day will be hosted in both India and the UK and both will be livestreamed.
+Day 2 of the MSF Scientific Day will be hosted in both the UK and India and both will be livestreamed.

 The MSF Scientific Day features scientific research from MSF programmes around the world.
-This event enables critical analysis and debate both between external experts and MSF staff.
 We are delighted to announce that the keynote presentation will be given by Professor Jeremy Farrar, Director of the Wellcome Trust.
 We will also host an Ebola session to present operational research from the current outbreak as well as a debate on the ways forward.

-For the first time, MSF India will join MSF Scientific Day to present research of both regional and international relevance.
-The event hopes to increase awareness of MSF in South Asia, improve engagement with the medical community in India and to build on the medical expertise of the MSF India Branch Office to directly support MSF operations in the region.
+MSF Scientific Day India will present research of both regional and international relevance.
+The event hopes to improve engagement with the medical community in India and to build on the medical expertise of the MSF India Office to support MSF operations in the region.

 We'd like to thank our 2014 sponsors for their ongoing support.